viscoze/viscoze.github.io/_posts/2016-09-13-metaprogramming-in-Ruby.md

 Ruby has many build-in methods to manipulate with program constructions and it isn't a piece of cake to learn it all at once.
-It would be better to start with the widely speared metamethods.
+It would be better to start with the widely spread metamethods.

 Lets discuss class_eval and instance_eval - basic parts of Ruby's meta.